 - Use kneepads or supports for any sports, work, or household tasks that strain your knees.

 - Rest your knees from time to time.
 Stretch them so they stay limber.
 Don’t overdo it.
 If one type of exercise leaves you hurting, try something else.
 Ice your sore joint after activity.

 - Sit, don’t squat.
 Use a stool when you weed the garden.
-You’ll put less strain your knees.
+You’ll put less strain on your knees.

 - Stay at a healthy weight.
 Extra pounds put added pressure on your knees and could make your joint problems worse.